github/code-navigation/README.md

 # GitHub code navigation

 GitHub code navigation helps you to read, navigate, and understand code by linking definitions of named symbols (like a class or method) to references to that symbol, as well as linking references to the symbol's definition.
-GitHub code navigation is **search-based:** it uses code search to find all definitions and references across a repository to find symbols with a given name.
+GitHub code navigation uses code search to find all definitions and references across a repository to find symbols with a given name.

-Search-based code navigation is implemented using the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser ecosystem.
+Code navigation is implemented using the [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser ecosystem.

 For more information, see "[Navigating code on GitHub](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github)."